dgc-network/dgc-platform-v1/docs/source/about_grid.rst

 **********
-About Grid
+About dgc-platform
 **********

-Hyperledger Grid components include:
+dgc-platform components include:

 - Reference implementations of supply-chain-centric data types, including domain-specific data models based on existing open standards such as GS1.